qgevoeco/qgevoeco.github.io/outreach/index.md

   teaser:
 ---

 Looking for hands-on, inquiry based programs to learn how to be a scientist by doing what scientists do?
-Check out one of our funded opportunities below to see how you can get involved.
+Check out one of our opportunities below to see how you can get involved.

 <div class="tiles">
 {% for post in site.categories.outreach %}